VAR-MATH: Probing True Mathematical Reasoning in LLMS via Symbolic Multi-Instance Benchmarks

 \section{Conclusion}

-We introduced {VAR-MATH}, a principled evaluation framework for assessing mathematical reasoning in large language models.
-At its core lies a simple yet powerful premise: a model that truly understands a problem should perform consistently across multiple symbolic variants, i.e., problems that share the same structure but differ in surface-level numerics.
-To realize this, VAR-MATH leverages symbolic variabilization and multi-instance verification, converting fixed problems into parameterized templates and requiring correct solutions across multiple instantiations.
-This design brings two key advantages: robustness to data contamination and a direct probe of reasoning consistency.
+We introduced {VAR-MATH}, a systematic framework for evaluating mathematical reasoning in large language models.
+Targeting widely used benchmarks (AMC23, AIME24, and AIME25), VAR-MATH converts fixed problems into parameterized, multi-instance variants, enabling evaluation that is both contamination-resistant and consistency-based.
+To measure performance, we proposed complementary \emph{loose} and \emph{strict} metrics together with a bootstrap resampling procedure for stable statistical estimation.

-Empirical results reveal that many RL-optimized models, despite high scores on standard benchmarks, exhibit substantial degradation under VAR-MATH.
-These findings suggest that conventional benchmarks may overstate a model's reasoning ability, masking overfitting and reliance on superficial heuristics.
-In contrast, our framework exposes generalization gaps that better reflect real-world reasoning demands.
+Empirical results demonstrate that many RL-finetuned models, despite strong performance on conventional benchmarks, exhibit substantial degradation under VAR-MATH, exposing their reliance on dataset-specific artifacts and their limited generalization ability.
+These findings underscore the importance of principled dataset design and evaluation methodology in assessing reasoning competence.
+By enforcing consistency across variants and stabilizing measurement, VAR-MATH provides a more reliable indicator of genuine reasoning.

-While this study focuses on AMC23 and AIME24, the core methodology is broadly applicable.
-Extending VAR-MATH to richer mathematical domains or other reasoning-intensive tasks, such as program synthesis, formal logic, and decision-making, holds promise for building more rigorous and generalizable evaluation standards.
-Ultimately, VAR-MATH moves beyond static correctness toward evaluating structural generalization and behavioral consistency, offering a more faithful measure of true reasoning ability in large language models.
+While our study centers on AMC23 and AIME24\&25, the core methodology of VAR-MATH is broadly applicable.
+Future work includes extending this framework to richer mathematical domains and other reasoning-intensive tasks, such as program synthesis, formal logic, and decision-making.
+Such extensions hold promise for establishing more rigorous and generalizable evaluation standards.
+Another direction is to include strong SFT-only baselines (e.g., OpenThinker-3 \cite{guha2025openthoughtsdatarecipesreasoning}) side-by-side to better quantify how much of the observed drop is due to RL-specific behavior versus general SFT math-tuning.